AKROGIS/Park-Observer-Website/help2/install.md

+This file allows me to edit the content of the install.html file in markdown.
+This file is considered the source of the content for each of the sections (aside from the header) in install.html.

+To update install.html, copy/paste each of the sections from here to a markdown to html converter and paste into the appropriate section of install.html

 # Installing iTunes on your PC

 iTunes is a software application that runs on the PC to allow you to connect to your iOS device.